indrajithbandara/Aesalon-Engine/README.md

-# Falcon Engine
+# Aesalon Engine
-Welcome to the Falcon Game Engine project, an effort to build a lightweight, fast and powerful 3D game engine in C using the GLFW library & the Sandford C Library.
+Welcome to the Aesalon (formerly Falcon) Game Engine project, an effort to build a lightweight, fast and powerful 3D game engine in C using the GLFW library & the Sandford C Library.

 Dependencies
 ============